 See for Yourself

 As a calendar of the heavens, The Old Farmer’s Almanac provides accurate sighting times for a variety of celestial events and highlights throughout the year.
-Get a copy of the Almanac here!
-Also, check out our Monthly Sky Watch on this Web site.
+Check out a copy of this year’s Almanac here.

 To get more detail on buying a telescope, read our two-part blog “How to Buy a Telescope.”